Plans & Heritage:

 The Action Programme identifies the actions, responsibilities and timescales required to deliver the key policies and proposals detailed in the LDP.

-Supplementary Guidance (SG)
+Local Development Plan (LDP) and Supplementary Guidance (SG)

 c/o Train Shetland,